 Ubud has overtaken Chiang Mai as our favourite digital nomad destination in the world.
 Where else can we afford to rent a house with a pool and rice field view?
 Add to that beautiful scenery, an incredible vegetarian food scene, plentiful yoga classes, a fascinating culture, and friendly people.
 It’s a very easy place to live and a difficult place to leave—we kept extending our stay and eventually left after nearly five months (longer than we’ve spent anywhere else except Chiang Mai).
-We know we’ll be back.
+Update: we returned for another five months in 2017.

 If you are considering living in Ubud, here are some tips to help you get settled.